 Conclusion

-Internal business considerations include marketing objectives, monetary considerations, organisational issues, and environmental influences.
+Internal business considerations include marketing objectives, monetary concerns, organisational issues, and environmental influences.
 Companies should set prices to achieve marketing objectives such as maximising short-term earnings, retaining market share domination, and setting the bar for product quality.
 Fixed and variable costs are also financial elements that impact pricing at various output levels.